 Strategy to establish and implement laws and policies

-There should be systems to monitor how these laws and policies are being implemented.
+Young people and civil society should be engaged in developing policy.
+There should be systems to monitor how these laws and policies are implemented.
 These should be transparent, relevant and accountable to girls and their families.

-- Governments develop policies with adequate resourcing across Ministries to increase educational, economic and social opportunities for married and unmarried girls
+- Governments develop supportive policy frameworks with adequate resources across ministries to increase educational, economic and social opportunities for girls at risk of child marriage and married girls.

-- Strengthened civil registration systems for birth and marriage
+- Civil registration systems for birth and marriage strengthened.

-If properly enforced, robust laws and policies will help change attitudes in a society and provide a framework to improve services for adolescent girls.
-Accessible, relevant laws become crucial tools for those working to empower girls and families to avoid child marriage.
+If properly enforced, robust laws and policies will help change norms and provide a framework to improve services for adolescent girls.
+Accessible, relevant laws become crucial tools for those working to support girls and families to avoid child marriage.